About Romania Self Drive 5 - The Grand Tour

 Ask about our fabulous bonus offers when you book this package with us:

 On arrival into Bucharest International Airport we will provide a private transfer to your hotel in Bucharest.
-Bucharest is one of the least known European capitals, yet the sixth largest European city by population.
+Bucharest is one of the least known European capitals, yet the sixth largest city by population.
 Today (or tomorrow, depending upon your flight arrival time) we can include a tour of Bucharest, with stops on the way for a better look at the monuments and historical buildings including a visit to the outstanding open air Village Museum, the Arc de Triomphe, a drive along Calea Victoriei, Palace Square, the iconic Athenaeum, the Revolution Square, the monumental Parliament Palace and the University Square with the University building and the National Theatre opposite.
 Afterwards, stroll around the narrow streets of the historic quarter, one of the most popular leisure districts.

 As part of your introduction to the country we can also arrange a traditional Romanian dinner at Caru cu Bere restaurant, emblematic of the glittering Bucharest Belle Epoque.
 Afterwards, a private transfer to your accommodation.

-Collect hire car and drive east towards the Black Sea on the main highway, visiting the ancient port of Constanta where you can visit the Roman Mosaic, the Hunchiar Mosque, Genoese Lighthouse, Archaelogical Park, Roman City Wall and the Victory Monument.
+Collect your hire car and drive east towards the Black Sea on the main highway, visiting the ancient port of Constanta where you can visit the Roman Mosaic, the Hunchiar Mosque, Genoese Lighthouse, Archaelogical Park, Roman City Wall and the Victory Monument.
 Recommend lunch in Ovidiu Square.

 In the afternoon make the short drive to Tulcea and take walk on the esplanade admiring the Danube River.

 Day 4 - for your full day in the area we will arrange a day cruise into the Danube Delta including lunch on board.

 Drive back inland and into Moldavia, to Piatra Neamt.
 It is a relatively long journey, which will take approx 5-6 hours, crossing the Danube by ferry in Braila, but necessary to travel to the next interesting area of the country but you will be assured of a warm welcome upon arrival.
 Stop along the way in a typical Romanian restaurant for lunch.
 Arrive late afternoon in Piatra Neamt.
-Leisure time.